zhhz/abcjs/README.md

-	program 	2 	the midi program to use, if not specified in abcString instruments	[1]	the array of midi instruments to be loaded (note this is 1-indexed) soundfontUrl	"http://rawgithub.com/gleitz/midi-js-soundfonts/master/FluidR3_GM/"	the base url for soundfonts (hosting your own soundfonts and using "./soundfonts/" would be a good alternative) type		null	set to "timbre" if timbre.js and MIDI.js should be used for midi renderParams
+	program 	2 	the midi program to use, if not specified in abcString instruments	[1]	the array of midi instruments to be loaded (note this is 1-indexed) soundfontUrl	"http://rawgithub.com/gleitz/midi-js-soundfonts/master/FluidR3_GM/"	the base url for soundfonts (hosting your own soundfonts and using "./soundfonts/" would be a good alternative) type		null	set to "timbre" if timbre.js should be used for midi (poor quality), set to "midijs" MIDI.js should be used for midi (in this case, timbre.js will be used as a fallback while the soundfonts download) renderParams
 	startingTune 	0 	the index of the tune in the tunebook to render (starting at zero for the first tune)
 ```